ssalazara/Resume/README.md

 Responsible for the generation of political, theoretical and social content as a way to complement the political program of the Green Party using quantitative and qualitative secondary data analysis, comparative politics, legal analysis and national and international press.
-Addressing issues such as Climate Change, Forestry Law, de-centralization, Animal Law, Digital Sovereignty, Data Governance, among other topics.
+Creating content about Climate Change, Forestry Law, de-centralization, Animal Law, Digital Sovereignty, Data Governance, among other topics.

 ---